nateshirley/digital-divide-2020/content/blog/gated-garden/index.md

 Increased investment and competition in the payments industry from India’s gated garden continues to benefit the average Indian consumer.
 Payment providers offer lucrative promotional offers for specific use-cases to encourage the adoption of their service.
 Indian consumers are spoilt for choice and often switch between providers to leverage the best deal.

 This has driven significant positive externalities, including improved financial literacy for Indian citizens.
-Such strides in consumer education are crucial for a country where [76% of the population — roughly 1 billion people — is not financially literate](https://www.spratings.com/documents/20184/86957/SPRS_India-FinLitSurvey_Dec2015/cd01818e-48ca-469a-89e5-0a2a15a482fc).
+Such strides in consumer education are crucial for a country where [76% of the population — roughly 1 billion people — are not financially literate](https://www.spratings.com/documents/20184/86957/SPRS_India-FinLitSurvey_Dec2015/cd01818e-48ca-469a-89e5-0a2a15a482fc).

 Merchants like Mr. Garg are poised to benefit from further penetration of digital payment platforms across the country.
 “We’re able to check out customers faster to free up store space which lets me process more customers at a time,” he says.
 Mr. Garg’s cookware shop has seen increased efficiency through digitally-enabled business solutions and smoother payment processes for customers.